Bayesian cluster analysis: Point estimation and credible balls: Examples

-Figures \ref{fig:EBL_bounds_mat}, \ref{fig:VI_bounds_mat}, \ref{fig:EBL_bounds_mat_ex2}, and \ref{fig:VI_bounds_mat_ex2} provide a comparison of uncertainty represented by the posterior similarity matrix with the uncertainty represented by the 95\% credible ball.
+In the second example, the first cluster (black in Figure \ref{fig:data_ex2}) is stable in all bounds, while the 95\% credible ball reflects posterior uncertainty on whether to divide the remaining data points into 3 to 18 clusters for $\tB$ and 2 to 15 clusters for VI (Table \ref{tbl:cb_compare}).
+Notice the high uncertainty in the fourth cluster with increased variance (blue in Figure \ref{fig:data_ex2}).
+Additionally, note the greater uncertainty around the optimal estimate in Example 2, as the horizontal distance in Table \ref{tbl:cb_compare} is greater for Example 2 for both metrics.
+Figures \ref{fig:EBL_bounds_ex1}-\ref{fig:VI_bounds_ex2} also present heat maps of the posterior similarity matrix for both examples.
 In general, the posterior similarity matrix appears to under-represent the uncertainty; indeed, one would conclude from the similarity matrix that there is only uncertainty in allocation of a few data points in Example 1.
 Moreover, the 95\% credible ball gives a precise quantification of the uncertainty.

-Additionally, we note that for both metrics, there is greater uncertainty around the optimal estimate in Example 2; for Example 1, the 95\% credible ball contains partitions with $\tB$-distance less than 0.097 or a VI-distance of less than 0.841, while for Example 2, the 95\% credible ball contains partitions that with a $\tB$-distance of less than 0.188 and a VI-distance of less than 0.985.

-The greedy search algorithm was performed with different starting points and different values of $l$, which controls the amount of local exploration at each iteration.
-We experimented starting the search at the last MCMC sample or the MCMC sample which minimizes the criteria.
-The latter is clearly a better starting point, but requires additional computation for initialization.
-On the other hand, when initializing with the last sampled partition, more iterations are typically required to locate the optimal partition in the greedy search.
-In most cases, the algorithm converged to the same solution for both initializations, depending on the choice of $l$.
-The optimal partitions reported are found via the greedy search algorithm initialized at the MCMC sample which minimizes the criteria with $l=200$.

-An advantage of the greedy search algorithm is that partitions not explored in the MCMC algorithm can be considered; for example, in all simulated and real examples, the $\tB$ estimate is not among the sampled partitions and results in a lower expected loss than any sampled partition.
-Finally, we note that the optimal partition for VI and the modified VI are quite similar, differing in the allocation of one data point for the first example, a handful of data points in the second example, and no data points in the real example.
-However, computation time under the modified VI is significantly reduced by at least a 600 fold decrease in all examples.